Federal agencies begin removing DEI guidance from websites in Trump crackdown

 The now-dissolved Education Department bodies include the Diversity & Inclusion Council, established under President Barack Obama, and the Employee Engagement Diversity Equity Inclusion Accessibility Council, which had been housed under its Office for Civil Rights.

-The department’s Equity Action Plan, enacted under President Joe Biden, has also been withdrawn.
-According to a snapshot of the plan’s former webpage, the initiative intended in part to improve college access, affordability and completion for underserved students, advance equity in career and technical education, and increase mental health resources, particularly among disadvantaged.
+The department’s Equity Action Plan has also been withdrawn.
+According to a snapshot of the plan’s former webpage, the initiative intended in part to improve college access, affordability and completion for underserved students.

+Also Friday, the department’s Office for Civil Rights announced it dismissed 11 complaints alleging book bans had created a hostile environment for kids.
+The department said the complaints over restrictions on titles about race or LGBTQ+ issues were meritless.
+The office also rescinded all guidance that framed book bans as a violation of civil rights laws.

-Associated Press writers Fatima Hussein and Annie Ma in Washington and Sharon Lurye in New Orleans contributed to this report.
+Associated Press writers Fatima Hussein, Lolita C. Baldor, and Matthew Lee in Washington; Sharon Lurye in New Orleans; and Christopher L. Keller in Albuquerque, New Mexico, contributed to this report.

 The Associated Press’ education coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP’s standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.